wolfgangfist/gema/README.md

 ## 🔧 Troubleshooting

-### Windows Model Loading Issues
+### Windows Common Issues

-If you encounter model loading errors on Windows:

-1. Make sure you've downloaded the model file from Hugging Face
-2. Verify that the model is in the correct location: `models/model.safetensors`
-3. Run the Windows-specific batch file: `run_gradio.bat`
+1. **PyTorch Compilation Errors**
+   - If you encounter "dataclass errors" or "must be called with a dataclass type or instance" errors, make sure you've run the fix-torch-compile.bat script
+   - This error occurs with PyTorch 2.4.0's compilation system on Windows

+2. **Missing bitsandbytes Error**
+   - If you see "No module named 'bitsandbytes'" error, run verbose-win-setup.bat again which installs this package
+   - Alternatively, manually install it: `pip install bitsandbytes-windows`

+3. **CUDA Not Available**
+   - If PyTorch doesn't detect your CUDA GPU, verify your NVIDIA drivers are up to date
+   - Check with `python -c "import torch; print(torch.cuda.is_available())"`

 ### WSL/Linux Model Loading Issues